 - Black soft knit short-sleeve polo with large collar, 3-button placket, and elbow-length set-in sleeves with elasticized cuffs

-- Dark brown leather split-toe penny loafers
+- Dark burgundy leather split-toe penny loafers

 - Thin beige socks